n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 vowel.
 Zero or more additional consonants may be present in the syllable; in a valid syllable these other consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.

 > Note: The consonant "Ra" receives special treatment; in many
 > circumstances it is replaced with a combining mark-like form.
-A "Ra,Halant" sequence at the beginning of a cluster is
+> A "Ra,Halant" sequence at the beginning of a cluster is
+> replaced with an above-base mark called "Reph" (unless the "Ra"
+> is the only consonant in the cluster).
+>
+> This requirement is synonymous with the `REPH_MODE_IMPLICIT`
+> characteristic mentioned earlier.
+>
-> replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the cluster).
-"Ra,Halant" sequences that occur elsewhere in the cluster may take on the
+> "Ra,Halant" sequences that occur elsewhere in the cluster may take on the
 > below-base form "Raphala."
 "Reph" and "Raphala" sequences must be
 > reordered after the syllable-identification stage is complete.
 >